blue-marble/gridpath/doc/source/functionality.rst

 For each load zone and timepoint, the net flow on all transmission lines connected to the load zone is aggregated and added as a production component to the load balance constraint (see :ref:`load-balance-section-ref`).

-Note that if there is a net flow out of a load zone, the load-balance constraint 'production' component is a negative number.
+.. note:: If there is a net flow *out* of a load zone, the load-balance
+    constraint 'production' component is a negative number.

-Transmission features modules also add a transmission-capacity-costs component and a transmission-operational-costs component to the objective function (see:ref:`objective-section-ref`).
+Transmission features modules also add a transmission-capacity-costs component and a transmission-operational-costs component to the objective function (see :ref:`objective-section-ref`).

 Like with GridPath 'projects,' transmission lines must be assigned a capacity type, which determines their capacity availability and costs, and an